shendypratamaa/nvim-lsp/README.md

 # Neovim-lspconfig 🐣
-*This is repo migration from neovim vim-script* 🛸 *notes : moving native support, from coc-nvim to native lsp neovim* 🚀
+*This is repo migration from neovim [vim-script](https://github.com/shendypratamaa/nvimscript)* 🛸<br>
+*Moving native support, for language server protocol write in lua* 🚀
 ## Whatever you want to call this 🌈
-> Feel free to clone this 📦<br>
+> Feel FREE to clone this 📦<br>
-  Feel free to edit all configuration, based on this configuration 🧛,<br>
+  Feel FREE to edit all configuration, based on this configuration 🧛,<br>
   Read LICENSE, and do with ur own risk, can't quit neovim and throw your main editor 🤭 🤣

+---

 * Repo include
-  * Noevim configuration ready to go 🐥,
+  * Noevim configuration ready to go 🐣.
-  * Tmux config inside extras folder,
+  * Tmux config inside extras folder.
-  * Alacritty config inside extras folder
+  * Alacritty config inside extras folder.

 * Running on :
   * Macos 12.1,